ypinhsuan/tp/docs/UserGuide.md

 #### Redoing previously undone changes : `redo`

-If you decide that you did not need to undo a command, instead of typing out the command again, you can use this command to redo the changes.
+If you decide that you did not need to undo a change, you can use this command to redo the change.

 **Format** : `redo`

 For example:

-1. You want to [undo](#undoing-previous-changes--undo) the last four changes in your Tutor's pet, however you accidentally undid the last five changes instead.
+1. You want to [undo](#undoing-previous-changes--undo) the last four changes in your Tutor's Pet, however you accidentally undid the last five changes instead.

 1. You type `redo` and press <kbd>Enter</kbd>.

-1. The accidentally undone change has been restored.
+1. The undone change has been restored.

 #### Viewing change history : `view-history`